orlandomotapires/orlandomotapires/README.md

 # Orlando Mota 👨‍💻

 Hello there!
 I'm Orlando Mota, a passionate Computer Engineering student at SENAI/CIMATEC.
 I'm on a journey to gain experience in the tech world, always eager to learn and face new challenges.
-I have a deep interest in physics, mathematics, quantum computing, and competitive programming.
-One of the greatest minds to ever walk the Earth, Isaac Newton, once said: "If I have seen further, it is by standing on the shoulders of giants", and is with that philosophy that I harbor the aspiration that one day I'll be able to contribute my own 'brick' to the monumental 'wall of knowledge' that humanity has been building since ancient times.
+I have a deep interest in physics, mathematics and quantum computing.

 ## 📚 About Me